arunasurya/academy/bisqnetworkblogpost.md

 ## Bisq Network
 The Bisq network consists of nodes running the Bisq software.
 Just like the Bitcoin network, it is a peer-to-peer (P2P) network that does not have a central server and is instead made up of individual peers.
 Some of the users running Bisq nodes may also run full Bitcoin nodes, typically the Bitcoin Core software.
 There are public Bitcoin nodes that are run by some contributors.
 Upon starting, the Bisq app connects to these nodes.
 If there is a local Bitcoin full node, the Bisq app automatically detects it and connects to it instead.

 In addition to Bisq nodes, the network includes several other nodes, each with a specific function.
 Every time the Bisq app gets started, it gets connected to seed nodes.
 Seed nodes run the Bisq software, and they introduce users to other Bisq nodes.
 Price nodes fetch data on cryptocurrency prices and serve it to Bisq nodes.
-Currently, the price nodes fetch this data from a single centralized website, bitcoinaverage.com.
+Currently, the price nodes fetch the BTC price in fiat from bitcoinaverage.com, and altcoin data from poloniex.com and coinmarketcap.com.

 ## More information on Bisq
 You can learn more about the Bisq software on [the Bisq website](https://docs.bisq.network/getting-started.html).